Chorus-bdd/Chorus-bdd.github.io/pages/GettingStarted/GettingStarted.md

 See here for [examples of running the Chorus interpreter](/pages/RunningChorus/RunningChorus)

+The [Simple Example](/pages/GettingStarted/SimpleExample) from the demo shows how to get a simple test running

 #### Here is a general overview of the process to write Chorus tests:

 1. Write tests in plain English (as .feature files [following the standard Gherkin syntax](https://github.com/cucumber/cucumber/wiki/Gherkin).